 Home Buyers should never rush their loan officer for a quick pre-approval letter the same day.
 A solid pre-approval is the same as a loan commitment and should not be issued unless the file has been completely processed and underwritten.
 All pre-approvals should be signed by mortgage underwriters.
 A good solid pre-approval should take a week.
 Homebuyers can shop with a pre-qualification letter but never enter into a real estate purchase contract without a pre-approval letter that has been signed and dated by a mortgage underwriter.

-Here Is How Does Mortgage Process Work
+Here is How Does Mortgage Process Work

 After the loan officer takes the mortgage application and runs credit, the pre-approval process can start.
 It starts by gathering all documents needs to process and underwrite the mortgage loan.
 It is highly recommended borrowers not transfer money around between bank accounts.
 This is due to the fact that mortgage underwriters need to see the paper trail for all large and irregular deposits.
 There is no doubt that there is tons of paperwork in the mortgage process.
 Transferring money between financial institutions during the mortgage process will create added paperwork for both mortgage processors and borrowers alike.
 Plus endless letters of explanation with regards to the money transfers.
+Click here to get start your mortgage process

 Provide Only One Bank Account If Possible